Communist Party of Great Britain (Marxist–Leninist): Northern Ireland

-On Northern Ireland, the CPGB-ML has called for the withdrawal of British troops from Ireland and for a unified 32-county state to be formed.
+On Northern Ireland, the CPGB-ML has called for the withdrawal of British troops from Ireland and for a unified 32-county Irish state to be formed.
 It supports Sinn Féin's leadership of the Good Friday Agreement, which it believes falls within this framework.

 Brexit

 The CPGB‑ML supported a pro‑Leave ("Lexit") position in the 2016 United Kingdom European Union membership referendum, arguing that withdrawal from the EU would curb the influence of British, European and US imperialism.

-After Article 50 was invoked in March 2017 the party welcomed the step, describing it as a setback for Britain’s finance‑capitalist elite.
+After Article 50 was invoked in March 2017, the party welcomed the step, describing it as a setback for Britain’s finance‑capitalist elite.

-During the 2018 discussion over a possible second referendum, CPGB‑ML publications characterised the proposed “people’s vote” as an attempt by finance capital to reverse the Leave result.
+During the 2018 discussion over a possible second referendum, CPGB‑ML publications characterised the proposed "people’s vote" as an attempt by finance capital to reverse the Leave result.

 For the 2019 European Parliament election the party advised supporters to cast a tactical vote for the Brexit Party in order to intensify internal divisions within Britain’s ruling class.

-Following the December 2019 United Kingdom general election, the CPGB‑ML argued that the working‑class gave a renewed mandate to complete Brexit and described itself as “a motive force in launching the Workers Party of Britain”, noting that party vice‑chair Joti Brar was elected WPB deputy leader at its founding congress.
+Following the December 2019 United Kingdom general election, the CPGB‑ML argued that the working‑class gave a renewed mandate to complete Brexit and described itself as "a motive force in launching the Workers Party of Britain", noting that party vice‑chair Joti Brar was elected WPB deputy leader at its founding congress.

 Workers Party of Britain (2019 – 2022)

-The CPGB‑ML was a driving force behind the creation of the Workers Party of Britain (WPB) in January 2020, forming what it described as an “alliance” with former Respect MP George Galloway.
+The CPGB‑ML was a driving force behind the creation of the Workers Party of Britain (WPB) in January 2020, forming what it described as an "alliance" with former Respect Party MP George Galloway.
 At the founding congress, CPGB‑ML vice‑chair Joti Brar was elected WPB deputy leader.

 Initially the party encouraged members to build WPB branches, presenting the new organisation as a vehicle for breaking working‑class allegiance to Labour.
-A statement issued in February 2022 argued, however, that “developments since that time have led the party to withdraw our members’ efforts from the Workers Party project”, describing the WPB as “a left‑social‑democratic vehicle for bourgeois parliamentarism and anticommunism”.
+A statement issued in February 2022 argued, however, that "developments since that time have led the party to withdraw our members’ efforts from the Workers Party project", describing the WPB as "a left‑social‑democratic vehicle for bourgeois parliamentarism and anticommunism".